Updated: Apr 20

 Withdrawal amount > $15,0001 = 30% tax withheld

 No increase in contribution room.
 For example, your Notice of Assessment read that in 2021 your contribution room is $45,000.
 In a desperate moment, you choose to withdraw $20,000 from your RRSP.
 Unfortunately, even if things got better and you could put back the $20,000 in RRSPs you are limited by your maximum contribution which is $45,000 for 2021.

 In a simple example, you will see that if :

 You withdraw $20,000.
 You only receive $14,000 (20% withholding tax) and this $14,000 is added to your taxable income for the year in which you withdraw.

 Your future self will be missing out on compounding interest, which happens when money makes money by being invested.
 The longer it stays in this account the more it grows.

-Next issues we will discuss what other options in times of emergency.
+Next issues we will discuss other options in times of emergency.
 Stay Tuned!

 If you have any more questions about RRSPs and TFSAs you can connect with us by filling out the Contact Us Form.